Mixing Xanax With Alcohol

 Accidents and Injuries

-As both alcohol and Xanax can cause impaired motor coordination, drowsiness, and dizziness, the risk for accidents may be much higher among those who use these drugs together.
 Driving is especially dangerous, as the person may be unable to react quickly enough to changes on the road, may have blurry vision, may be confused, or may even fall asleep at the wheel.
 Driving while under the influence of either substance is risky, and your ability to operate a car safely under the influence of both may be significantly reduced.3

-Signs Someone Is Using Xanax and Drinking
+Signs Someone Is Mixing Xanax and Alcohol

 - Appearing drowsy very often or to an unusual degree.